U.S. Department of Energy - Energy Efficiency and Renewable Energy

 <table><tr><td width="150" height="45" align="center" valign="middle" bgcolor="#00324d" style="background-color:#00324d; padding-top: 6px; padding-right: 10px; padding-bottom: 6px; padding-left: 10px; -webkit-border-radius: 6px; -moz-border-radius: 6px; border-radius: 6px; color: #ffffff; font-weight: bold; text-decoration: none; font-family: Arial, Helvetica, sans-serif; font-size:16px;"><a href="http://eere.energy.gov" style="color: #00324d; text-decoration: none;"><span style="color:#ffffff; text-decoration:none;">READ MORE »</span></a></td></tr></table>

-- In the email confirming a user's new subscription, include information on the electronic mailing and on how to unsubscribe from the list.
+- In the email confirming a user's new subscription, include information on the newsletter and how to unsubscribe from the list.

 - Do not use an "opt-out" subscription process.
-That is, if users are providing their email or mailing address for any reason, do not include a check box or form that is automatically filled in to subscribe the user, forcing them to change it if they don't want the electronic mailings.
+That is, if users are providing their email or mailing address for any reason, do not include a check box or form that is automatically filled in, forcing them to change it if they don't want to receive email.
 A subscribe option can be provided on any Web page, but the user must actively check a box or fill out a form in order to subscribe.

-- If signups for multiple lists are included on one website, the recommended practice is to provide one page to manage the multiple subscriptions.
+- If signups for multiple lists are included on one website, provide one page to manage the multiple subscriptions.
 This is typically called a "Manage Your Subscriptions" or "Manage Your Profile" page.

 - Allow subscribers to access the page by entering their email address.
 You can also give the user the option of creating a password, in which case you must include options for changing a password and a way to retrieve a password if the user forgets it.
 If the "manage" page is password-protected, there should be a way to unsubscribe without using the "manage" page.